starch-uk/sca-extra/README.md

 **Repository:** [https://github.com/starch-uk/sca-extra](https://github.com/starch-uk/sca-extra)

 > **Note:** This entire project has been vibe coded.
-The original plan for the project can be found in [PLAN.md](PLAN.md).
+The plan for the project can be found in [PLAN.md](PLAN.md).

 ## Overview

 This project provides a comprehensive set of PMD and Regex rules for Salesforce Apex code analysis.
 Most rules are implemented using XPath 3.1 expressions only (no custom Java classes), making them easy to understand, modify, and maintain.
-Some rules use the Regex engine for pattern-based matching (e.g., `NoConsecutiveBlankLines`).
+Some rules use the Regex engine for pattern-based matching (e.g., `NoConsecutiveBlankLines`, `ProhibitSuppressWarnings`).

 ## Configuring code-analyzer.yml